-After two years of research and workshops, Wishbone Theatre's new play will premiere at the 2017 Hollywood Fringe festival!
-Show dates will be posted soon.
+After two years of research and workshops, Wishbone Theatre's new play premiered at the 2017 Hollywood Fringe Festival and Chicago Fringe Festival with rave reviews!

 The premise: a feisty, smart, successful proprietress in the Gold Rush years of California with a string of marriages and more than one dead husband attached to her name, is seduced by a charming lawyer.
 He proposes marriage and what begins as a passionate affair ends with murder at sunset aboard a passenger ferry.
 Drugs, scandal, suffragists, rumors, lies, promises made and broken...an evil doctor.
 Are you ready to meet Laura Fair?

 Why tell this story?
 The trials of Laura Fair were a media sensation.
 The press played fast and loose with the facts while the prosecution turned the court proceedings into a morality play, casting Laura as the epitome of evil womanhood.
 The public vilification and aftermath of someone who challenged popular convention were of great interest to us and relevant to how we view outsiders to this day.